|

 I wanted to write, but when I sat down to start...I got stymied before the first line.
 I think

 there's something missing about the story.
-I plan to think through it some more tomorrow
+I plan to think through it some more tomorrow and try to get at least the first scene down.

 5/24/99